rl-msft/bdc-ubuntu-single-node-vm/SingleNodeAzure.md

   to **deploy** the cluster follow these instructions

- 1. Create Ununtu Azure VM along with Windows Azure VM  in same Vne, Windows VM will act as
+ 1. Create Ununtu Azure VM along with Windows Azure VM  in the same Vnet, Windows VM will act as
     your client to access the portals etc.
  2. after the deployment is completed, stop  the VM then increase the OS
     size to at least 300GB using azure  portal.